 She is keen to bring photographs and visual reflection into the classroom and explore ways that visual material expands our capacity for doing theology.

-Author of Visualising Hope: Exploring the Spiritualties of Young People in Eastern and Central Europe (2008), Sarah’s research includes topics such as young people and social change, chaplaincy as public theology, contemporary discipleship and London’s megachurches.
+Co-author of Megachurches and Social Engagement: Public Theology in Practice (2019) and Visualising Hope: Exploring the Spiritualities of Young People in Eastern and Central Europe (2008), Sarah’s research includes topics such as young people and social change, chaplaincy as public theology, contemporary discipleship and London’s megachurches.

-Sarah is an active member of the Ecclesiology and Ethnography network and is on the executive committee of the International Association for the Study of Youth Ministry.
+Sarah is an active member of the Ecclesiology and Ethnography network and the British and Irish Association for Practical Theology.
 She is currently researching large Christian gatherings as sites of affective affinity.

 - ‘De-centring Social Capital: Exploring the implications of empirical research for conceptualising Christian faith-based social engagement’ (with Heather Buckingham) Journal of Contemporary Religion, forthcoming, 2018.